Bournemouth occupies an enviable position on the South Coast to explore the surrounding areas.

 If you are keen to keep active, there are lots of fantastic walking and cycle trails to discover.
 Plus there’s the New Forest Water Park (think Total Wipeout) and Spinnaker Sailing Club if you are a watersports pro or novice.

 There is always lots to do in the New Forest but it really does become a hub of activity in the summer months.
-There are loads of diverse events taking place, ranging from the Beaulieu Supercar Weekend (a must for any supercar fan) to the Lymington Seafood Festival, the New Forest & Hampshire County Show and Hampshire Food Festival (to name just a few).
+There are loads of diverse events taking place, ranging from the Lymington Seafood Festival and Hampshire Food Festival to the New Forest & Hampshire County Show (to name just a few).

 “The New Forest is beautiful with so much open countryside.
 I went camping with my flatmates in the summer and had the most amazing weekend, exploring the area and making memories that I'll never forget.”